dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ### Simple, graphical representation

-A visual programming environment (VPL) facilitates participants to directly re-configure the rules governing their data: this is highly desirable in DECODE, where such code must be transparent and understandable.
+A visual programming environment (VPE) facilitates participants to directly re-configure the rules governing their data: this is highly desirable in DECODE, where such code must be transparent and understandable.
 The event-based BLOCKS graphical metaphor seems the most desirable for the sort of processing in DECODE: it involves letting participants manipulate a series of graphical elements (blocks) that snap onto one another and that execute sequential programs.

 This would mean that someone taking part in a DECODE pilot has the freedom to configure how a DECODE node is operating: change the way data is displayed, enable external services to access the data or remotely operate parts of the DECODE network.